 There are a large number of empirical studies of cost and supply conditions in manufacturing industries.
 These studies provide evidence that, at prevailing levels of production, industrial market supply curves are typically flat.
-That is the conclusion reached years ago by Professors Scherer and Ross following a careful review of dozens of firm and industry studies, and is echoed by the Carlton and Perloff textbook today.
-Professors Stigler and others have reached the same conclusion in their separate analyses.
-And flat or downward-sloping supply curves are by no means limited to traditional manufacturing.
-Very important sectors of our new economy also exhibit high initial fixed costs accompanied by zero to trivial incremental costs.
+That is the conclusion reached years ago by professors Scherer and Ross following a careful review of dozens of firm and industry studies, 6 and is echoed by Carlton and Perloff's textbook today.
+7 Professors Stigler8 and others9 have reached the same conclusion in their separate analyses.
+And flat or downward sloping supply curves are by no means limited to traditional manufacturing.
+Very important sectors of our economy also exhibit high initial fixed costs accompanied by zero to trivial incremental costs.
 Software, semiconductors, and pharmaceuticals are prime examples.

-Of course, not every market is associated with flat or downward-sloping cost curves, and there are many other types of markets where supply curves do tend to slope upwards.
-Perhaps the best example is labor markets, where the resource scarcity that causes costs to increase is readily apparent.
-Indeed, economics texts often use labor markets to illustrate monopsony issues.
-Another type of industry historically believed to exhibit upward-sloping supply curves is agriculture, although modern farming techniques (with their attendant economies of scale) make this a varying and empirical question today.
-Not surprisingly, a large proportion of the reported cases
+Of course, not every market is associated with flat or downward sloping cost curves, and there are many other types of markets where supply curves do tend to slope upward.
+Perhaps the best example is labor markets, where the resource scarcity that causes costs to increase is readily apparent.10 Indeed, economics texts typically use labor markets to illustrate monopsony issues.11 Another type of industry historically believed to exhibit upward-sloping supply curves is

-&lt;sup>9 F.M.
-SCHERER & DAVID R. ROSS, INDUSTRIAL MARKET STRUCTURE AND ECONOMIC PERFORMANCE 106-07 (3d ed.
-1990); see id. at 97-107 (collecting sources).
+6 F.M.
+SCHERER & D. ROSS, INDUSTRIAL MARKET STRUCTURE AND ECONOMIC PERFORMANCE 106-07 (3d ed.
+1990); see id. at 97-141 (collecting sources).

-&lt;sup>10 DENNIS W. CARLTON & JEFFREY M. PERLOFF, MODERN INDUSTRIAL ORGANIZATION 40 (4th ed.
+7 DENNIS W. CARLTON & JEFFREY M. PERLOFF, MODERN INDUSTRIAL ORGANIZATION 40 (4th ed.
 2005).

-&lt;sup>11 GEORGE STIGLER, THE THEORY OF PRICE 182 (3d ed.
+8 GEORGE STIGLER, THE THEORY OF PRICE 182 (3d ed.
 1966).

-&lt;sup>12 See William R. Baumol, On the Proper Tests for Natural Monopoly in a Multiproduct Industry, 67 AM.
+9 See John B. Kirkwood, Powerful Buyers and Merger Enforcement, 92 B.U.
+L. REV. 1485, 1496 (2012); William R. Baumol, On the Proper Tests for Natural Monopoly in a Multiproduct Industry, 67 AM.
 ECON.
-REV. 809, 814, 818-19 (1977); John B. Kirkwood, Powerful Buyers and Merger Enforcement, 92 B.U.
-L. REV. 1485, 1496 (2012); John McGee, Efficiency and Economies of Size, in INDUSTRIAL CONCENTRATION: THE NEW LEARNING 58, 67, 72, 81 (H. Goldschmidt, H.M.
+REV. 809, 819-20 (1977); John McGee, Efficiency and Economies of Size, in INDUSTRIAL CONCENTRATION: THE NEW LEARNING 55, 58, 67, 72, 81, 96-97 (H. Goldschmidt, H.M.
 Mann & J.F.
 Weston eds.
 1974).

-&lt;sup>13 See Jacobson & Dorman, Joint Purchasing, supra note 6, at 13.
+10 See Jacobson & Dorman, Joint Purchasing, supra note 5, at 13.

-&lt;sup>14 E.g., EDWARD MANSFIELD, MICROECONOMICS 412-14 (5th ed.
-1985); William M. Boal & Michael R. Ransom, Monopsony in the Labor Market, 35 J. ECON.
-LIT.
-86 (1997).
+11 E.g., EDWARD MANSFIELD, MICROECONOMICS 412-14 (5th ed.
+1985).